LuqmanSajjad/WIA1002-2022-23-/WIA1002-2023/src/Lab/w2Generics/Lab2-Generics.md

 # LAB 2 - GENERICS
-## 1. Create a generic class called MyGeneric that accepts one parameter.
-    Declare a variable called e for the type parameter.
-Create a no-arg constructor.
-Create a constructor that accepts one generic parameter.
-    Create a setter and getter method for the generic type.
+## 1. Create a generic class called MyGeneric that accepts one parameter.Declare a variable called e for the type parameter.
+Create a no-argconstructor.
+Create a constructor that accepts one generic parameter.Create a setter and getter method for the generic type.
 Create a test program that creates two instances of generic class of type String called strObj and of type Integer called intObj.
-Set a value for each of these objects.
+Set value for each of these objects.
 Display these values using the getter method.

 ``` java
 public class MyGeneric <e> {